OTTAWA ABORIGINAL COALITION

 ● Implement the results based accountability framework developed by the Aboriginal Working Committee.

-● Ensure that the United Way continues to have an Aboriginal representative on the UW board of directors and maintain an ongoing relationship with the Aboriginal board member. ● Support the United Way to increase investments for capacity building and programming in Aboriginal organizations.
+● Ensure that the United Way continues to have an Indigenous representative on the UW board of directors and maintain an ongoing relationship with the Indigenous board member.

 d) Goal – The work of the Ottawa Aboriginal Coalition continues to be supported under the Ontario’s Urban Aboriginal Action Plan.